Dolby Atmos: History

 The first Dolby Atmos installation was in the El Capitan Theatre in Los Angeles, for the premiere of Brave in June 2012.
 Throughout 2012, it saw a limited release of about 25 installations worldwide, with an increase to more than 300 locations in 2013.
 As of April 2023, there were over 7,800 cinema screens, across 105 countries, which supported or were committed to support Dolby Atmos.
 Dolby Atmos has also been adapted to a home theater format and is the audio component of Dolby Cinema.
 Electronic devices from 2016 onwards, along with smartphones starting in 2017, have included support for Dolby Atmos recording and mixing capabilities.
 The full set of technical specifications for Dolby Digital Plus with Dolby Atmos are standardized and published in ETSI TS 103 420.

 In 2016, Power was the first television show natively mixed and broadcast in Atmos for its third season, though in the same year, Game of Thrones upmixed their previous 5.1 presentations for the Blu-ray and Ultra HD Blu-ray reissue.
 R.E.M.'s 1992 album Automatic for the People was the first major music release with its 25th anniversary reissue in 2017.

-In 2022, Dolby Atmos collaborated with NetEase to offer spatial audio to the Chinese music streaming market.
-The collaboration will entail NetEase to implement Atmos support on compatible smartphones and vehicles.